magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something with a product collection after it's initialized
+*  If one wants to do something with a product collection after it's initialized

 ### 63. catalog_block_product_status_display